Position: Assistant Coach, Offensive Linemen

 • His line allowed only 17 sacks in 15 games in 2018, including only five in the season’s final eight games.

-• Coached tackle Mitch Hyatt to consensus All-American status and his second consecutive Jacobs Blocking Trophy in 2018 and guided all five of his starting linemen from the season opener to All-ACC honors.
+• Coached offensive tackle Mitch Hyatt to consensus All-America status and his second consecutive Jacobs Blocking Trophy in 2018 and guided all five of his starting linemen from the season opener to All-ACC honors.

-• Placed three offensive linemen (Tyrone Crowder, Justin Falcinelli and Hyatt) on the first-team All-ACC squad in 2017.
+• Had three First-Team All-ACC offensive linemen (Tyrone Crowder, Justin Falcinelli, Hyatt) in 2017.

-• Coached three first-team All-ACC offensive linemen (Crowder, Jay Guillermo, Hyatt) in 2016, a first in Tiger history.
+• Coached three First-Team All-ACC offensive linemen (Crowder, Jay Guillermo, Hyatt) in 2016, a Tiger first.

-• Coached five All-ACC selections in 2015, Clemson’s entire starting five, for the first time in school history.
+• Coached five All-ACC selections in the 2015 season, Clemson’s entire starting five, for the first time in school history.

 • Coached tackle Brandon Thomas, a third-round draft pick, to his second-straight All-ACC selection in 2013.
 Guard Tyler Shatley also earned All-ACC honors that season.